ccswbs/snowdrop/site/content/docs/5.1/helpers/stacks.md

 toc: true
 ---

-Stacks offer a shortcut for applying a number of flexbox properties to quickly and easily create layouts in Bootstrap.
+Stacks offer a shortcut for applying a number of flexbox properties to quickly and easily create layouts in Snowdrop.
 All credit for the concept and implementation goes to the open source [Pylon project](https://almonk.github.io/pylon/).

 {{< callout warning >}}
 Heads up!
 Support for gap utilities with flexbox was recently added to Safari, so consider verifying your intended browser support.
 Grid layout should have no issues.
 [Read more](https://caniuse.com/flexbox-gap).